 Tips For Tapping Into Multiple Marketing Channels

 While there are many marketing channels, not all of these platforms or strategies will be right or work for your business.
 You need to know which channels to choose and how to strategically use each outlet.
 There is no reason that your business should struggle with coming up with ideas for your marketing plans.
-The list of marketing channels you can use for your business is deep and varied.
-You just need to know your options and how to use them.
+The list of marketing channels you can use for your business is deep and varied--you just need to understand your options and how to use them.

 Choose the Right Marketing Channels

 This long list of marketing channels may be a little intimidating.
-So drill down into the list by first eliminating the platforms you know won’t connect with your target audience.
+An easy way to simplify the list of potential options is to eliminate the platforms you know won’t connect with your target audience.
 For example, if you know your ideal customers aren’t social media savvy, don't spend time on Instagram and Pinterest.

 Recommended Reading: Not sure who your target audience is and where they spend time?
 Use this post to find out.